Category: Permanent Establishments

 India vs Hyatt International-Southwest Asia Ltd., December 2023, High Court of Delhi, Case No ITA 216/2020 & CM Nos.
 32643/2020 & 56179/2022

 A sales, marketing and management service agreement entered into in 1993 between Asian Hotels Limited and Hyatt International-Southwest Asia Limited had been replaced by various separate agreements – a Strategic Oversight Services Agreements, a Technical Services Agreement, a Hotel Operation Agreement with Hyatt India, and trademark license agreements pursuant to which Asian Hotels Limited was permitted to use Hyatt’s trademark in connection with the hotel’s operation.
 In 2012, the tax authorities issued assessment orders for FY 2009-2010 to FY 2017-2018, qualifying a portion of the service payments received by Hyatt as royalty and finding that Hyatt had a PE in India.
 Hyatt appealed the assessment orders to the Income Tax Appellate Tribunal, which later upheld the order of the tax authorities.
 Aggrieved with the decision, Hyatt filed appeals before the High Court.
-Judgement of the High Court The High Court set aside in part and ...
+Judgment of the High Court The High Court set aside in part and ...
 Continue to full case

 Luxembourg vs "A" SARL, September 2023, Administrative Tribunal, Case No 43535 (ECLI:LU:TADM:2023:46470)